Shirochi-stack/Glossarion/docs/MANGA_PREVIEW_GUIDE.md

 - Box colors indicate different classifications

 ### Right-Click Context Menu
-**Important**: After running "Recognize Text" or "Translate", you can right-click on any detection box to edit the results:
+**Important**: After running "Recognize Text" or "Translate", you can right-click on any detection box to access various editing options:

 1. **Edit OCR Results**
    - Right-click any detection box after text recognition
    - Select "📝 Edit OCR: "[preview text]"" from the context menu
    - Opens an editable dialog showing the recognized text
    - Make corrections to fix OCR errors
-   - Click "💾 Save" to apply changes
+   - **Save button is required** to update the overlay with changes

 2. **Edit Translation Results**
    - Right-click any detection box after translation
    - Select "🌍 Edit Translation: "[preview text]"" from the context menu
    - Opens a dialog with both original and translated text
    - Edit either the original text or the translation
-   - Click "💾 Save & Update Overlay" to apply changes
+   - **Save button is required** to update the overlay with changes
-   - Text overlays update immediately with your edits
+   - Text overlays update immediately after saving

+3. **Clean This Text**
+   - Right-click any detection box
+   - Select "🧹 Clean this text" to apply targeted cleaning
+   - Removes text content from the selected region only
+   - Useful for spot-cleaning specific problematic areas

+4. **OCR This Text**
+   - Right-click any detection box
+   - Select "👁 OCR this text" to perform text recognition on this box only
+   - Processes just the selected region instead of all detected text
+   - Helpful for re-processing individual boxes with poor recognition

+5. **Translate This Text**
+   - Right-click any detection box (after OCR)
+   - Select "🌍 Translate this text" to translate just this box
+   - Processes individual text regions independently
+   - Allows selective translation of specific content

+6. **Inpainting Exclusion**
+   - Right-click any detection box
+   - Select "🚫 Exclude from inpainting" to protect this region during cleaning
+   - Excluded boxes will not be processed during the Clean step
+   - Useful for preserving important visual elements or text you want to keep
+   - Toggle option - can be enabled/disabled per box

 ### Manual Editing
 When manual editing is enabled: